-Students applying for graduate work in psychology must present at a minimum undergraduate courses in general psychology, statistics and experimental psychology (or research methods).
-In addition, it is desirable for students to have prior coursework in a laboratory science (particularly biology), college mathematics and in the area of a their intended concentration.
+Students applying for graduate work in psychology must present at a minimum undergraduate courses in general psychology, statistics, and experimental psychology (or research methods).
+In addition, it is desirable for students to have prior coursework in a laboratory science (particularly biology), college mathematics, and in the area of their intended concentration.

 Applications for admission to graduate study must be accompanied by Graduate Record Examination (GRE) general test scores (the advanced section is recommended for clinical applicants).
 Admission is competitive and is influenced by the overall quality of the applicant's record, including grades, GRE scores, letters of recommendation, past experience, and match between the students and faculty interests.
 The application deadline is December 1 for the clinical psychology program and December 15 for the experimental psychology program.
 Complete applications must be received by these deadlines to ensure full consideration for admission for the following term.